 Introduction to music

 Christian Holmqvist is a musical pluralist who choose his tools in consideration of what he wants to express in the work at hand.
 His music combines a romantic feeling with classical structures, neoclassical pulsation and a neoromantic, sometimes also impressionistic harmony.
 One may find 12-tone rows, clusters, complex narrative structures and other elements borrowed from the modern tradition.
 Recurring features are a juxtaposition of melodic lyricism and dramatic outbursts.

-For Holmqvist, important composers are Haydn, Beethoven, Mahler, Debussy, Scriabin, Berg, Shostakovich, Schnittke, Einar Englund, Einojuhani Rautavaara and Anders Eliasson.
-In some works may be heard clear influences of popular music, such as jazz.
+For Holmqvist important composers are Beethoven, Brahms, Mahler, Debussy, Scriabin, Shostakovich, Einar Englund, Einojuhani Rautavaara and Anders Eliasson.
+In some works may be heard influences of popular music, such as jazz.

 LISTEN to some of Holmqvist's works